newslynx/automation/README.md

 This will execute the ansible-playbook located in [`provisioning/main.yaml`](provisioning/main.yaml).
 This will take about 20-30 minutes to download all the dependencies and configure the machine.

 Get the url of your EC2 machine and visit the app at `http://<ec2-url>.com:3000`.

+**NOTE** If you get an error saying that the "Elastic IP could not be provisioned" it means that you have too many IP addresses already allocated to your AWS account.
+You can remove them by going to the "Elastic IP" panel in your EC2 dashboard and removing them.

 ## Operations